wir3z/hubitat/owntracks-hubitat/README.md

             - Preferences -> Advanced
                 - Remote commands -> Selected
                 - Remote configuration -> Selected
+	    ### iOS
+        - Tap (i) top left, and select 'Settings'
+            - Mode -> HTTP
+            - URL -> <Hubitat Cloud API link - click the 'Mobile App Installation Instructions' box in the Hubitat Owntracks App to get the link>
+			- User ID -> Name of the particular user
+			- cmd -> Selected
     - Click the 'Manual Update' button in the app to register the device with the Hubitat App.

 ## Hubitat App Configuration